bshinnny/SplitwiseClone/API-Docs/groups.md

     ```json
     {
-      "message": "Review couldn't be found",
+      "message": "User couldn't be found in group",
       "statusCode": 404
     }
     ```

-* Error response: Cannot add any more images because there is a maximum of 10 images per resource
+* Error response: "Logged in user not in group"
   * Status Code: 403
   * Headers:
     * Content-Type: application/json